CookieProgrammer93/CookieProgrammer93/Introduction.md

 ## What I Do

-I specialize in a range of cybersecurity services, including:
+I specialize in a range of cybersecurity services and physics areas, including:

 ### Cybersecurity:
 - **Penetration Testing:** Conducting thorough assessments of networks, web applications, and systems to identify vulnerabilities.